What Will You Do With Chapter Two?

-- My late husband lost a leg in a near-fatal car accident four years into our marriage but went on to set athletic records– and even pushed himself in a wheelchair racer over 1300 miles up the East Coast.
+- My late husband continued to set athletic records after losing his leg– and even pushed himself in a wheelchair racer over 1300 miles up the East Coast.

 - I met my fiancé Earl at our company’s cafeteria salad bar many years ago.
 He likes to say I was reaching for the beets but scooped up his heart instead.
 Actually, I don’t like beets.

 - As a nonprofit professional, I raised millions of dollars, started funding initiatives, and even created a preschool program that still teaches little ones the importance and magic of art.

 - I love God.
 I love my family.
 I would love to work with you!